kongo2002/eventuate-chaos/scenarios/counter/README.markdown

 #### Scenario

-The distributed counter value that is managed by the tested application can be incremented and decremented by issuing a simple command via the TCP port of the respective node.
+The distributed counter CRDT that is managed by the tested application can be incremented and decremented by issuing a simple command via the TCP port of the respective node.

 - `inc 15`: increment the counter by `15`